 - Do not replace outdated postings when mandatory changes occur

-Satisfying all the mandatory labor law posting laws is a big job — and the vast majority of workers’ comp insurance providers don’t have the resources to research every posting requirement and contact the appropriate agencies in your jurisdiction — federal, state and local.
+As you can see, labor law posting compliance is a complex, ever-changing situation.
+Most workers’ comp insurance providers don’t have the expertise to research every posting requirement or the time to contact all the appropriate agencies.

-By not displaying all the mandatory labor law postings that inform employees of their legal rights, your company could be at risk for government fines.
-But fines aren’t the real threat.
-The real dangers of posting violations surround employee disputes.
+By not displaying the necessary labor law postings that inform employees of their legal rights, you put your company at risk for government fines.
+But fines aren’t the only threat.

 Missing or outdated postings can extend the “statute of limitations” in employee disputes, which normally allows you to dismiss a claim that was filed too late from a former or existing employee.
 You may also be accused of “bad faith” for a compliance lapse, which is the intentional, dishonest act of not fulfilling your legal obligations.
 A finding of bad faith can directly affect your damages in an employee lawsuit — either by increasing the total awards or preventing a good-faith defense to reduce or eliminate your damages.